-Come join The Garden Grazer on Instagram and share a pic if you make or adapt this!
+Come join The Garden Grazer on Instagram and share a photo if you make or adapt this!
 I love seeing your beautiful recreations.
-(Or leave a review/star rating below if you give it a try – your feedback is very appreciated!)
+(Also please leave a review & star rating below if you give it a try.
+Your feedback is greatly appreciated – thank you!)

 Asian Toasted Quinoa with Mushrooms

 - 1 cup white quinoa (uncooked & rinsed)